HovhannesHovakimyan/easyPassGenPY/README.md

  - uppercase letters
  - numbers
  - symbols
+ - must start with a letter (uppercase or lowercase)
+ - 8 character long

 The passwords should be random.
 It should generate a new password every time the user asks for a new password.